faraazb/js-playground/src/tasks/dom-manipulation/src/counter/README.md

 # Counter
 A simple counter example which uses DOM manipulation to add its sub-components to an HTML document.
-It exports a `render(container)` function which takes an HTML node as an argument and replaces the container's children with the counter.
+It exports a `render(container)` function which takes an HTML node as an argument and replaces the provided container's children with the counter.

 ## Usage
 ```js